 The per capita income in Greensboro in 2018 was $29,628, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $118,512 for a family of four.
 However, Greensboro contains both very wealthy and poor people as well.

 Greensboro is an extremely ethnically-diverse city.
 The people who call Greensboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greensboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greensboro include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Greensboro include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Greensboro is English.
 Other important languages spoken here include Spanish and Vietnamese.